- 1. Name of the medicinal product

 IrelandHPRA PharmacovigilanceEarlsfort Terrace IRL - Dublin 2Tel: +353 1 6764971Fax: +353 1 6762517Website: www.hpra.iee-mail: email@example.com

-Mechanism of action and pharmacodynamic effectsThe blood glucose lowering effect of insulin is due to the facilitated uptake of glucose following binding of insulin to receptors on muscle and fat cells and to the simultaneous inhibition of glucose output from the liver.Insulatard is a long-acting insulin.Onset of action is within 1½ hours, reaches a maximum effect within 412 hours and the entire duration of action is approximately 24 hours.
+Mechanism of action and pharmacodynamic effectsThe blood glucose lowering effect of insulin is due to the facilitated uptake of glucose following binding of insulin to receptors on muscle and fat cells and to the simultaneous inhibition of glucose output from the liver.Insulatard is a human insulin with gradual onset and long duration of action.Onset of action is within 1½ hours, reaches a maximum effect within 412 hours and the entire duration of action is approximately 24 hours.

 AbsorptionThe maximum plasma concentration of the insulin is reached within 218 hours after subcutaneous administration.